conanhujinming/tips_for_interview/README.md

 If there is no clarification question, what may happen?
 In the worst case, the interviewer may spend a lot of time solving a completely wrong question, and he or she will fail naturally.
 Or more luckily, he or she meets a nice interviewer and gives some tips to tell the interviewer that he or she is in the wrong direction, but this will not only waste a lot of precious interview time, but also reduce the interviewer's evaluation of the interviewer.
 When I was in a interview with Google, the interviewer gave me a question that sounding difficult and needed to be solved using dynamic programming.
 The interview gave me such a hard problem just at the beginning of the interview, which was too unfriendly for me!
 So I asked, "What is the rangeof the data?"
 The interviewer told me that the range of the array is an integer from 0-10.
 In this case, the problem becomes a greedy problem that can be solved with only 6 lines of code.
 If I didn't ask this question, the difficulty of the interview obviously increased greatly.

-### Confirm The Function Signature with The Tnterviewer
+### Confirm the Function Signature with the Tnterviewer

 After clarifing the problem, I think it is reasonable to confirm the function signature with the interviewer, that is, what are the inputs , what are the outputs, and so on.
 The cost of this step is very low, and it is very important.
 First, this tells the interviewer that you value the design of the function signature, which is valuable in practical applications.
 Second, this can further help you confirm that you understand the meaning of the question.
 A reasonable function signature might be similar to the function signature in the LeetCode problems.
 The signature in the above code is a reasonable signature.

-### Confirm the Solving Idea with The Interviewer
+### Confirm the Solving Idea with the Interviewer

 After you have a idea, be sure to check with the interviewer if this idea is reasonable.
 You can explain to the interviewer why your ideas are reasonable and the interviewer may discuss some of the key points with you.
 There are several advantages to doing this.
 First, in the process of presentation, your thinking will become clearer (the interviewer acts as a little yellow duck).
 Second, it also shows that you value communication.
 Third, and perhaps most importantly, if your thinking is not correct, nice interviewers will prompt you to even point out the error, so that you will at least not waste too much time on a wrong idea. **Don't write the code directly after getting an idea without confirming with the interviewer.** In particular, if your thinking has any assumptions about the data, or if you need to **modify the input data**, it is reasonable to confirm with the interviewer.